 Income tax will be payable on the rents received after deducting allowable expenses.
-Allowable expenses include mortgage interest on non-residential properties only, agent's letting fees and the cost of replacing furnishings.
-A property allowance is available such that property income below £1,000 does not need to be reported to HMRC.
+Allowable expenses include mortgage interest on non-residential properties only, agent letting fees and the cost of replacing furnishings.
+A property allowance is available such that property income of £1,000 or less does not need to be reported to HMRC.